apache/doris/docs/en/sql-reference/sql-statements/Data Definition/CREATE TABLE.md

                                 Default is 30 days.
                                 Format: "yyyy-MM-dd HH:mm:ss"
         replication_num:        Replication number of a partition.
 Default is 3.
+        replica_allocation:     Specify the distribution of replicas according to the resource tag.

         If table is not range partitions.
 This property takes on Table level.
 Or it will takes on   Partition level.
         User can specify different properties for different partition by `ADD PARTITION` or     `MODIFY PARTITION` statements.
     2) If Engine type is olap, user can set bloom filter index for column.